Distance From Vancouver:

 Internet access at the local library.

-so impressed that now want to start living in Squamish, do note that
+whistles rolls through town.
+If you want to start living in Squamish, do note that

 Highway 99 usually gets closed for many hours a few times a year after serious accidents, and

 there is no way around these closures, aside from taking a six-hour-long

 Vancouver, Coast & Mountains Backroad Mapbook (2010 edition)

 The latest edition of Backroad Mapbook for this and other regions, as well as GPS maps, are available at

 Other Trips in Squamish Area:

 FSR Ashlu Main Hike (second trip),

 Second Trip to Crooked